Mbaldwin222/CSEC-Portfolio/README.md

 **Recover**
 External ICMP flood attacks can be blocked at the firewall.
 Non-critical services should be stopped first to reduce internal network traffic, then critical services restored.
 Once the ICMP flood times out, non-critical systems can be brought back online.

+**My Approach**
+The most confusing part was separating Protect from Detect.
+I got confused because the firewall and the IDS/IPS system both deal with ICMP traffic but do different things.
+Once it was broken down, Protect was about blocking things from getting in and Detect was about watching for things and flagging them.

+When I compared my answers to the exemplar, I had some items switched between Protect and Detect.
+I also did not include a future response plan under Respond, I only wrote about what already happened during the incident.
+Everything I used for my answers came from the scenario itself.

 **Skills Applied**
 NIST Cybersecurity Framework, incident response analysis, network security, DoS attack identification, firewall configuration concepts, IDS/IPS systems